St. James's Place, Barratt Developments to join FTSE 100

 Newly independent St. James's Place, freed from the strategic shackles of majority ownership by Lloyds Banking Group, which sold out in late 2013, has impressed investors with its plans including the first acquisition.

-Riding the property boom, Barratt Developments (BDEV.L), Britain's largest housebuilder by volume, has had a 27 percent share price rise this year on the top of a 68 percent spike in 2013, buoyed by the government's "Help to Buy" scheme launched last year to free up lending to home buyers.
+Riding the property boom, Barratt Developments, Britain's largest housebuilder by volume, has had a 27 percent share price rise this year on the top of a 68 percent spike in 2013, buoyed by the government's "Help to Buy" scheme launched last year to free up lending to home buyers.

 Barratt said in January its total home sales grew 71 percent in the first six months of its financial year compared to the prior year, driven by a recovery in Britain's housing market across all regions.